How we Handle Complaints

 Our aim is to give you a good service at all times.
 However if you have a complaint you are invited to let us know as soon as possible.
 It is not necessary to involve solicitors in order to make your complaint but you are free to do so should you wish.

 - Please note that the Legal Ombudsman, the independent complaints body for service complaints about lawyers, now has a one year time limit from the date of the act or omission about which you are complaining within which to make your complaint.
 Chambers must therefore have regard to that timeframe when deciding whether they are able to investigate your complaint.
 Chambers will not deal with complaints that fall outside of the 6 year time limit.

 Complaints Made by Telephone

-- You may wish to make a complaint in writing and, if so, please follow the procedure in our published Complaints Procedure [link here to PDF].
-However, if you would rather speak on the telephone about your complaint then please telephone the individual nominated under the Chambers’ Complaints Procedure The person you contact will make a note of your details, the details of your complaint and what you would like done about it.
-He/she will discuss your concerns with you and aim to resolve them.
-If the matter is resolved he/she will record the outcome, check that you are satisfied with the outcome and record that you are satisfied.
+- You may wish to make a complaint in writing and, if so, please follow the procedure below.
+However, if you would rather speak on the telephone about your complaint then please telephone our Senior Clerk.
+He will will make a note of your details, the details of your complaint and what you would like done about it.
+He will discuss your concerns with you and aim to resolve them.
+If the matter is resolved he will record the outcome, check that you are satisfied with the outcome and record that you are satisfied.
 You may also wish to record the outcome of the telephone discussion in writing.

 - If your complaint is not resolved on the telephone you will be invited to write to us about it within the next 14 days so it can be investigated formally.

 - Which barrister (or staff member) you are complaining about;